everit-org-archive/authentication-shiro-simple/README.md

 authentication-shiro
 ====================

-Authentication components based on Apache Shiro.
+Authentication components based on authentication-simple and Apache Shiro.